-1.12 These are realities of human nature.
+- 1.12 These are realities of human nature.
 They will not change because they are inconvenient.
 The law must operate within these realities as best it can in the way which best promotes justice overall.
-This has always been so.

-- 1.13 The principal problem in this situation almost invariably is seen as a risk of unfair prejudice to an accused.
+This has always been so. - 1.13 The principal problem in this situation almost invariably is seen as a risk of unfair prejudice to an accused.
 As a matter of human nature, revelation of previous convictions, past misconduct or bad character is considered likely to cause prejudice.
-There are studies which suggest that prejudice operates at two levels: (1) creating an unbalancing animosity against the accused; and (2) through jurors giving undue weight to such other past conduct.
+There are studies which suggest that prejudice operates at two levels: (1) creating an unbalancing animosity against the accused ("moral prejudice"); and (2) through jurors giving undue weight to such other past conduct ("reasoning prejudice").
 Analytically that may be so, although comprehensive empirical study is difficult.
-Suffice it to say there are good grounds, from both common sense and experience, to consider that such evidence creates a distaste for the accused and consequences which increase the risk of conviction. - 1.14 As in the case of probative value, the degree to which evidence is prejudicial is likely to vary considerably with circumstances.
+Suffice it to say there are good grounds, from both common sense and experience, to consider that such evidence creates a distaste for the accused and his case, the consequences of which increase the risk of conviction. - 1.14 As in the case of probative value, the degree to which evidence is prejudicial is likely to vary considerably with circumstances.
 Some circumstances are imponderable.
 Juries, and indeed individual jurors, are not automatons.
 They do not come off a production line.
 Different juries and jurors will react differently. - The degree of prejudice is likely to vary according to the perceived seriousness of previous convictions or past misconduct, as judged by prevailing community standards.
-A conviction for murder, rape, or serious child abuse will be strongly prejudicial in almost all circumstances.
+A conviction for murder, rape, or child abuse will be strongly prejudicial in almost all circumstances.
 Most jurors have never been in the same room as a murderer, rapist, or child abuser.
 A conviction for tax evasion or a traffic offence is likely to be less seriously viewed.
 Standards change with time, and in modern times quite rapidly.
 A conviction for cultivating cannabis, or for homosexual or lesbian activity which may have been gravely prejudicial in the 1950s and 1960s, may be very much less so now.
 Inevitably the assessment of prejudice through disclosure of prior convictions is difficult.
 In practice, it has been assumed a priori and quantified in a largely intuitive fashion. - 1.16 Here, then, is the dilemma: should the law allow in such evidence on grounds that it has probative value, and accept the prejudice likely to follow?
 Alternatively, should the law rule out such evidence, despite probative value, because of that prejudice?
-Alternatively again, should the law look to some form of compromise between these extremes? - The attitude of the traditional law, examined shortly, was largely uncompromising.
+Alternatively again, should the law look to some form of compromise between these extremes? - 1.17 The attitude of the traditional law, examined shortly, was largely uncompromising.
 Essentially, it took the second approach, with a trace of the third: evidence of bad character and propensity has been excluded.
-In the famous and famously trenchant words of Lord Sankey, this exclusion was regarded as "one of the most deeply rooted and jealously guarded principles of our criminal law".
+In the famously trenchant words of Viscount Sankey, this exclusion was regarded as "one of the most deeply rooted and jealously guarded principles of our criminal law".
 Professor Spencer argues persuasively that it was not a particularly ancient principle, developing indeed from around the mid 1700's.
 That may be so from an extended English perspective, but there is no doubt it has been treated as received principle from the earliest times in the criminal law of this country.

-6 Maxwell v Director of Public Prosecutions [1935] AC 309.
+6 Maxwell v Director of Public Prosecutions [1935] AC 309, 317.

-JR Spencer "The Rise and Fall of the 'Bad Character Evidence' Rule in English Law" in Essays in Honour of Eliahu Harnon (Jerusalem, 2007) (publication pending).
+J R Spencer "The rise and fall of the 'bad character evidence' rule in English law" in Essays in Honour of Eliahu Harnon (Jerusalem, 2007) (publication pending).